mbianchidev/github-actions-demo/README.md

 # github-actions-demo
 GitHub actions demo!

+For a guided experience you can just navigate to [https://github.com/mbianchidev/github-actions-demo/actions/new](https://github.com/mbianchidev/github-actions-demo/actions/new) reachable from the actions tab when you don't have any wofklows set.

+In our case, for educational purpose we are going for a good old fashioned fully manual setup!

 Click on "Add file", then "create new file" and type `.github/workflows/demo-pipeline.yml`.

 In the file, copy paste the following workflow: